thefinnlab/psyanim-docs/overview/interactive_example.md

 import firebaseJsonConfig from '../firebase.config.json';
 ```

-Next, under the section with the code comment `Setup PsyanimJsPsychPlugin`, uncomment the following two lines that create a `PsyanimFirebaseBrowserClient` and assign it as the `document writer` of the PsyanimJsPsychPlugin:
+Then, under the section with the code comment `Setup PsyanimJsPsychPlugin`, uncomment the following two lines that create a `PsyanimFirebaseBrowserClient` and assign it as the `document writer` of the PsyanimJsPsychPlugin:

 ```js
 const firebaseClient = new PsyanimFirebaseBrowserClient(firebaseJsonConfig);